N5GEH/n5geh.tutorials.route_and_secure_applications/README.md

 ### Install

-This tutorial uses [Docker Engine](https://docs.docker.com/engine/install/) version "20.10.6" containerization, [docker-compose](https://docs.docker.com/compose/) "3.8" and [traefik](https://docs.traefik.io/) "v2.5" as a reverse proxy on an Ubuntu 21.xx machine.
+In this tutorial, we use [Docker Engine](https://docs.docker.com/engine/install/) version "20.10.6", [docker-compose](https://docs.docker.com/compose/) "3.8" and [traefik](https://docs.traefik.io/) "v2.5" as a reverse proxy on an Ubuntu 21.xx machine.

 ### Step 1: Starting a web application via docker-compose.

-In this section, we start a docker image to deploy a simple web application, which will become our protected resource.
+In this section, we run a docker image to deploy a simple web application, which will later become our protected resource.

 *Step 1.1* : The image is run via docker-compose using a compose file.
 The composition is shown below, the file can be found [here](tutorial/1.%20Setting%20up%20Testpage/docker-compose.yml).